USRA-STI/gdt-integral/docs/missions/integral/orbit.rst

 Integral Position/Attitude History Data (:mod:`gdt.missions.integral.orbit`)
 ****************************************************************************************

-The ORBIT contains the spacecraft location, velosity in orbit and pointing information of an entire observation duration.
+The ORBIT contains the spacecraft location, velocity in orbit and pointing information of an entire observation duration.

-To read a ORBIT file, we open it with the 'IntegralOrbit' class:
+To read an ORBIT file, we open it with the ``IntegralOrbit`` class:

     >>> from gdt.core import data_path
     >>> from gdt.missions.integral.orbit import IntegralOrbit